jirilebl/diffyqs-webwork/README.md

 ## Acknowledgements

-Thanks to Edfinity for pestering me to motivate me to put these together and to Andras Balogh for using the exercises and reporting errors.
+Thanks to Edfinity for pestering me to motivate me to put these together and to Andras Balogh and Jan Hlavacek for reporting and fixing errors.